pintulohargcetts/kamailio-modules-api/README.md

 # Kamailio REST API (RPC and DB)

 This repository exposes Kamailio's DB and RPC functionalities via REST APIs.
-Currently, it covers operations related to the UAC module, allowing in memory management of UAC records for remote registration.
+Currently, it covers operations related to the UAC module - allowing in memory management of UAC records for remote registration, stats api etcs.

 ## RPC exposed as REST API